mjdavy/actix-gcd/README.md

 # actix-gcd
-simple web server in Rust using actix_web learning Rust using O'Reilly book
+simple web server in Rust using actix_web using this for learning Rust from O'Reilly book - based on example from "Programming Rust, 2nd Edition"